 His owner admitted to misdemeanor animal cruelty Friday.
 He won't go back to jail, but he will serve two years of probation and he's not allowed to own animals for five years.

 Animal Rescue of Fresno told Action News there is a happy ending here.
 They say social media and concerned witnesses made a positive impact.
-They also called it a teaching moment, emphasizing the importance of animal owners learning the proper care, feeding and treatment required for a healthy, happy life. null
+They also called it a teaching moment, emphasizing the importance of animal owners learning the proper care, feeding and treatment required for a healthy, happy life.

 Sad ending as Fresno County man punished for animal cruelty